blakdav/ffmpeg-gif-generator/README.md

 - Do not expose this to the public internet
 - Anyone with network access to the app can upload files and trigger FFmpeg conversions on your server
-- No input sanitization beyond basic file extension checking is guaranteed
+- No input sanitization beyond basic file extension checking

 ## Stack